awsdocs/aws-secrets-manager-docs/doc_source/cfn-example_RDSsecret_no-rotation.md

 This example creates a secret and an Amazon RDS MySQL DB instance using the credentials in the secret as the user and password\.
 Secrets Manager generates a password with 32 characters\.
 As a security best practice, the database is in an Amazon VPC\.

-For a tutorial to turn on rotation for the secret created in this template, see [Tutorial: Set up single user rotation for AWS Secrets Manager](tutorials_rotation-single.md)\.
+For a tutorial to turn on rotation for the secret created in this template, see [Set up single user rotation for AWS Secrets Manager](tutorials_rotation-single.md)\.

 For an example with automatic rotation already turned on, see [Create a secret with Amazon RDS credentials with automatic rotation](cfn-example_RDSsecret.md)\.